Rinnegatamante/VitaDB-Downloader/README.md

 ## Credits
 - noname120 for the code related to head.bin generation.
+- PrincessOfSleeping for the original code related to notification sendings.
+- gl33ntwine for helping reversing a small part of Friends app to understand how to intercept notification boots.
 - CatoTheYounger and Brandonheat8 for testing the homebrew.
 - Once13One for the Livearea assets.
 - [phloam](https://www.youtube.com/channel/UCO-COkqKBV1KeBifq0HMK0g) for the audio track used as base for the background music feature.